comsec-group/bprc/README.md

 If you already have an ansible inventory you can use the host names from your inventory.
 Otherwise you can use a hostname or IP address where the READMEs use `<hostname>` and add an argument with `-i <hostname>,` (**note the comma**).
+Add parameter -k if you need a password for ssh access, add -K parameter if you need a password for sudo.

 ```bash
 ansible-playbook -i example.com, run.yaml -e host=example.com